 Provide more opportunities to cross the river by public transport with a network of zero-emission buses offering new routes and better access to more destinations

-We have produced a short film which explains why the Silvertown Tunnel scheme is necessary.
+Our short film explains why the Silvertown Tunnel scheme is needed.

 Watch our 'drive through' film to see how the new tunnel would link to the existing road network.

 RiverLinx consortium won the bid to design, build, finance and maintain the Silvertown Tunnel after a competitive procurement process.
 The consortium is made up of abrdn, Invesis, Cintra, Macquarie Capital and ecoplant.

 Since construction work started in 2020, we have set up worksites in Newham and Greenwich and also completed:

 The launch chamber on the Newham site for the tunnel boring machine (TBM) - this is where it started to dig out the southbound tunnel towards Greenwich

 Strengthening of the river wall so the TBM can pass underneath - this has improved flood defences in line with the Thames Estuary 2100 plan

 A decked car park to be used temporarily by the O2 during the main construction phase